BourbonTea/prep/README.md

 # prep

-A minimal LAN-ready sandbox for a 2D grid-based game.
-It focuses on the network plumbing and timing model while leaving room to add gameplay later.
+A minimal LAN-ready sandbox for a 2D grid-based tag maze game.
+It focuses on the network plumbing and simple simulation primitives so the hide-and-seek rules are easy to extend.

 ## Features
 - Asyncio TCP server that accepts LAN clients and broadcasts JSON messages.
-- 0.5s tick loop that maps 1s real time to 5 minutes in-game time.
+- Maze generation up to 100x100 cells with random spawns and one tagger.
+- Real-time 0.5s ticks that drive per-player snapshots with vision and warnings.
 - Pygame renderer stub that draws a grid and placeholder objects.

 ## Getting started